icme/cme257-advanced-julia/README.md

 For instructions installing/accessing Julia, see [class/getting_started](class/getting_started.md)

-This class was previously taught in the fall of 2015.
-Julia has changed since then, and material will be updated as we go along.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>